 It's advisable to train staff in conflict resolution and dealing with aggressive behaviour.

 Consider your security requirements.
 Your LSMS is responsible for security in your practice area and can advise you.
 If you have concerns about the safety of your environment, raise them with your security management director or the LSMS.

-This guidance was correct at publication 15/08/2017.
-It is intended as general guidance for members only.
+This page was correct at publication on 30/01/2023.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.